Learning from Synthetic Data for Visual Grounding: Conclusion

-In this section, we provide additional implementation details in Section~\ref{sec:supp-imlementation}, justification of base model selection in Section~\ref{sec:supp-model}, analysis of synthetic text in Section~\ref{sec:supp-text-analysis}, comparisons between our synthetic data and web-crawled data in Section~\ref{sec:supp-cc3m}, performance trend across different scales of synthetic data in Section~\ref{sec:supp-scale}, and more qualitative examples in Section~\ref{sec:supp-qualitative}.
+In this supplementary material, we provide additional implementation details in Section~\ref{sec:supp-imlementation}, justification of base model selection in Section~\ref{sec:supp-model}, generalizability of findings in Section~\ref{sec:ablation-blip}, efficacy for the box-prediction visual grounding method in Section~\ref{sec:ofa}, analyses of synthetic text in Section~\ref{sec:supp-text-analysis}, comparisons between alternative paradigm designs in Section~\ref{sec:alternative_paradigm}, the broader impact in Section~\ref{sec:broader_impact}, and more qualitative examples in Section~\ref{sec:supp-qualitative}.